gochet/springbootwebapp/README.md

 Began making slight changes to HTML pages, and realized that I need to re-build and restart the application every time I want to see changes.
 Have spent the morning trying to understand how to remedy this.
 It appears to be a function of running TomCat within Spring Boot.
 Adjusting
 Thymeleaf settings was supposed to help, but has not.

+6:57 PM Wednesday, March 16, 2016
+FINALLY figured out that the reason refresh wouldn't work was because static content weren't being stored in webapp resources folder.
+This was a learning experience.
+Making small changes to the HTML in order to figure out Thymeleaf.
+I downloaded and installed Postgresql, and will try to implement it tomorrow.